 - "Accommodating Religious Practices of Employees and Students," National Webinar, June 2015

 - "Nuts and Bolts of Investigation of Student Misconduct," National Webinar, December 2014

 - "Options Under Section 504," National Webinar, September 2014

-- "Obligations Regarding Student Discipline and the Student with Disabilities," Presentation to Southern Regional Education Board – High Schools That Work – July 2014
+- "Obligations Regarding Student Discipline and the Student With Disabilities," Southern Regional Education Board's High Schools That Work, July 2014

 - "Preparing for Special Education Placement Disputes," National Webinar, April 2014

 - "Students with Disabilities – How to Lawfully Discipline," National Webinar, March 2014

 - "Lawfully Managing Student Records and Privacy," National Webinar, January 2014

 - The Evans Law Firm

 - United States Marine Corps., Active duty and Reserve forces for 12 years; Gulf War Veteran